okcoders/curriculum/Module-2/Day-2/README.md

 - getting information from user with prompt
 - changing the html on the page with js
 - changing the html on the page in response to events
-  - string concatenation
+- string concatenation and indexing
 - user avatar first name initial and last name initial from name string

 ## pt.
 2